 CIG welcomes all those who share an interest in Greece’s rich heritage.
-Applications for individual membership are welcome from anyone who wishes to support the mission and goals of the Institute, or who would like to avail themselves of the use of CIG’s services and facilities.
+Applications for individual membership are welcome from adults who wish to support the mission and goals of the Institute, or who would like to avail themselves of the use of CIG’s services and facilities.
 In particular, Canadians who are studying any discipline related to the Greek world and its cultural heritage are encouraged to apply.
-Membership is beneficial to anyone involved in Greek studies, but is of special value to those who intend to visit and carry out research in Greece.
+Membership is beneficial to adults involved in Greek studies, but is of special value to those who intend to visit and carry out research in Greece.

 Other individuals with an interest in Greece and in the work of the Institute are warmly encouraged to join the Friends of CIG, either in Greece or in Canada, and thus more closely help to support the Institute’s work and community.

 Institutions across Canada may also become members of CIG.
 Institutional membership not only brings benefits to the institution’s faculty and students, but also permits the institution to participate in shaping the Institute’s future direction.

 The Institute has three categories of institutional membership.
 Each confers certain benefits on the member institution as well as on the institution’s faculty and students.
 In particular, the highest category of membership - Category A - permits the institution to play a role in shaping CIG’s future direction, goals and policy, through its representative on the Institute’s Board of Directors.

 At present a total of twenty educational institutions across Canada are members of the Canadian Institute in Greece.

 University of Alberta: Department of History and Classics

 University of British Columbia: Department of Classical, Near Eastern and Religious Studies